 Carpet Area = 150 + 200 + 100 + 50 = 500 sq ft

-Built-up area is the carpet area plus the thickness of internal and external walls along with certain additional spaces like balconies.
+Built-up area includes the carpet area along with the thickness of internal and external walls.
+In some cases, it may also include spaces like balconies.

-It represents the total enclosed area within a flat.
+It represents the total enclosed area inside a flat or apartment.

-Many buyers searching for built up area meaning often confuse it with carpet area.
-However, built-up area is always larger because it includes the wall thickness.
+Many home buyers confuse built-up area with carpet area.
+However, built-up area is always slightly larger because it includes the wall thickness in the total calculation.

 The following spaces are included in built-up area: